drupal/drupal/README.md

 [Drupal.org][Drupal.org] hosts Drupal's [GitLab repository][GitLab repository],
 its [issue queue][issue queue], and its [documentation][documentation].
-Before you start working on code, be sure to search the [issue queue][issue queue] and create an issue if your aren't able to find an existing issue.
+Before you start working on code, be sure to search the [issue queue][issue queue] and create an issue if you aren't able to find an existing issue.

 Every issue on Drupal.org automatically creates a new community-accessible fork that you can contribute to.
 Learn more about the code contribution process on